 6. Professional development

 You can plan for everything, but not everything goes according to plan.
-That’s why problem solving is another necessary area for management training.
+That’s why problem-solving is another necessary topic for management training.
 Problems arise with projects, but they also happen within a team or with a particular team member.
 A great manager needs to know how to solve these issues in order to keep the workflow consistent and the team dynamic working well.

 Best practices for management training

 It’s one thing to develop great managerial training modules, but unless you have buy-in and the right delivery method, managers won’t see the value.
-Here are a few tips to ensure your time spent on new training material is delivered correctly.
+Here are a few tips and best practices to ensure your time spent on new training material is delivered correctly.

 Training is more effective if managers understand how it will impact their daily lives.
 By using storytelling and actual examples within your training, it will make it more impactful for the employees taking it.
 They will see the value in what is being taught.
 It’s also important to explain at the beginning of each training session what value it will add.
 That way managers will have an impactful outline of what will be learned.